Accommodating Special Dietary Needs

 Elmore County Dietary Guidelines

 Students’ lifelong eating habits are greatly influenced by the types of foods and beverages made available in their daily environment.
-Elmore County Schools have establish the following guidelines for all foods and beverages sold or served to students during the school day (School day is defined as the time a student arrives on a campus until the end of the last scheduled class.):
+Elmore County Public Schools have

 1. Beverages in All Schools